alexch/codelikethis/public/lessons/learn_to_code/computers.md

 * From now on, whenever you see text in the `code font`, try typing it into irb and see what happens!

-# {JavaScript} node - the Interactive JavaScript Executor
+# node - the Interactive JavaScript Executor

 ## Exercise: Calculator